cybersader/awesome-cybersader/⬇ INBOX, DROPZONE/Contributable Obsidian Wiki/Contributable Obsidian Wiki.md

 %% End Waypoint %%
 # My Vision
+The platform agnostic Obsidian as a CMS contributable, sync-able, customizable, collaborative, wiki

 The dream:
 - Edit page -> then it allows you to edit it as it appear right there